 5. HIs first wife was 16 years older than him.

 Travis married Elizabeth “Lib” Hatcher in 1991, several years after they began dating.
 16 years his senior, the two met when she was managing Country City USA, a nightclub in Charlotte, North Carolina.
 She ultimately began managing his career instead, and a romance eventually ensued.
-Although the marriage ultimately ended in an acrimonious divorce, Travis does credit Hatcher with getting him out of some of his legal woes, after he had been arrested multiple times, for various offenses, including auto theft and burglary.
+Although the marriage later ended in an acrimonious divorce, Travis does credit Hatcher with getting him out of some of his legal woes, after he had been arrested multiple times, for various offenses, including auto theft and burglary.

 “Lib Hatcher turned out to be a great influence on me, though,” Travis reflected in his 2019 memoir, Forever and Ever, Amen.
 “She seemed so at peace with herself—equally comfortable in a pretty dress or frumpy sweatpants.
 More important, she modeled for me a different way of life.
 In her I saw a person who was willing to pour herself into helping other people.
 She seemed especially willing to help me, and I responded.
 At her urging, I separated myself from some of my rowdy friends and my dangerous behavior.
 I stopped drinking and doing drugs, and I quit fighting.
 I did a complete turnaround.
 Still, she kept a close watch on me, and I probably needed the supervision.
 Had it not been for her, I might easily have continued a life of petty crime and ended up wallowing in obscurity.”